SebbyIsSwag/https-github.com-SebbyIsSwag-Simple-programming-language-/readme.md

 # Your Project Name

 ## Introduction
-Welcome to [Your Project Name], a unique programming environment inspired by a fun game I played with my friends, where we pretended some of us were robots being controlled.
+Welcome to simple programming language, a unique programming environment inspired by a fun game I played with my friends, where we pretended some of us were robots being controlled.
 This project translates that concept into a programming language with exciting functions, offering an interactive way to learn programming through games.

 ## Features
 - **Sprite Control**: Manipulate sprites with functions like `FastForward();`.